celer-network/cChannel-eth/README.md

 cChannel-eth is a collection of smart contracts acting as the binding of cChannel abstraction and compiles to EVM bytecode.
 Using these components and primitives, a network of state channels can be built and arbitrary applications with defined counterparties can run in highly scalable fashion without losing the trustless core of blockchain systems.

 For more details about cChannel and Celer Network, please refer to [Celer Network's official website](https://www.celer.network/).

-## Work In Progress (WIP) Notice
-cChannel-eth is currently under active developments in our private repo.
-This public repo only acts as a showcase of periodically public updates.
-**This repo is not intended for production use and please DO NOT use the code in this repo with any real money, funds or assets.**

 ## Core Concepts
 * **Peers**: channel participants (only supports two-peer channel for now).